castorfou/guillaume_blog_old/_posts/2021-10-01-logbook-October.md

 **Wednesday 10/20**

 Using [fastai forums](https://forums.fast.ai/search?q=vae) to get inspirational content for VAE with tabular data.
 This one sounds good: [Adversarial Autoencoders (with Pytorch)](https://blog.paperspace.com/adversarial-autoencoders-with-pytorch/).
 And this talk [demystifying bayesian](https://www.youtube.com/watch?v=s0S6HFdPtlA&ab_channel=PyData) stuff.

+> "Most of human and animal learning is unsupervised learning.
+If intelligence was a cake, unsupervised learning would be the cake [base], supervised learning would be the icing on the cake, and reinforcement learning would be the cherry on the cake.
+We know how to make the icing and the cherry, but we don't know how to make the cake."
+>
+> Yann LeCunn